East Moline, Illinois

 East Moline is a city in Rock Island County, Illinois, United States.
 The population was 21,374 at the 2020 census.
 East Moline was incorporated in April 1907.
 It is one of the five Quad Cities at the confluence of the Rock and Mississippi rivers, along with neighboring Moline and Rock Island in Illinois and Davenport and Bettendorf in Iowa.

 Geography

 According to the 2010 census, East Moline has a total area of 14.76 sqmi, all land.

+Arts and Culture

+East Moline contains part of the Great River Trail (GRT) which runs from Rock Island, Illinois to Savanna, Illinois and is part of the greater Mississippi River Trail (MRT).

+Situated along the Great River Trail is one of East Moline's most popular parks: Empire Park.
+In addition to bike path access, Empire Park contains a wooden playground and 3 pavilions with picnic tables, electricity and charcoal grills.

+John Deere Harvester Works is one of the largest combine factories in the world and serves as a tourist attraction with a visitor center and gift shop.

+Riverfront revitalization efforts led to the creation of The Bend (also called The Bend Quad Cities community), a 132 acre area containing apartments, a hotel, The Rust Belt Concert Venue, Murphy Park and Band Shell, stores, restaurants, and more.
+The Rust Belt began as a Moline-Knight Automobile Company and QC Metal Pickling plant but now serves as a concert venue with a capacity of 3,200 and has hosted artists such as Jimmy Eat World, Bon Iver, Anderson East, Hiss Golden Messenger, Low Cut Connie, Rayland Baxter, Lucie Silvas, Illuminati Hotties, Shakey Graves, and Marcy Playground.

 Demographics

 The population listed in the 2000 U.S. census mistakenly excluded the population of the East Moline Correctional Center and listed it as within the village of Oak Grove apparently mistaking Hillcrest Road in Oak Grove as the road of the same name where the prison is located in East Moline.
 The actual count for 2000 increased from 20,333 to 21,431 after including the prison population of 1,098.
 The U.S. Census Bureau did not adjust the racial and ethnic figures for the 2000 Census listed below.